ai4db-storage/WorthyPar/README.md

 - IMDB           https://gitcode.com/gregrahn/join-order-benchmark/blob/master/README.md
 (2) Install PostgreSQL 15.4, create databases tpcds, tpch, and imdb, and import data to the database
     Execute the.sql file in the data folder to create the table and import the data Replace the path of the copy instruction in the import.sql file with the location of the generated data
-- TPC-H : \i data/tpch/import.sql
-- TPC-DS: \i data/tpcds/import.sql
-- IMDB  : \i data/imdb/import.sql
 # Execution
 - `main.py`: to generate hybrid partitioning strategy
 # Workload Forecasting